Theory of Operation

 Read Buffer Management

-SW may configure the HW to receive EN4B and EX4B commands and change the read command address size between 3 bytes and 4 bytes.
-For the IP to recognize EN4B/ EX4B commands, SW should configure CMD_INFO_EN4B and CMD_INFO_EX4B.
+SW may configure the HW to handle the EN4B (CMD_INFO_EN4B) and EX4B (CMD_INFO_EX4B) commands and change the address size for read commands between 3 bytes and 4 bytes.

 When the HW receives one of the commands, the HW changes the broadcast signal cfg_addr_4b_en.
-Also the HW updates ADDR_MODE.addr_4b_en after passing through CDC.
+The HW also updates ADDR_MODE.addr_4b_en after passing through CDC.
 It takes at most three SYS_CLK cycles to update the value in the ADDR_MODE register after the completion of the SPI transaction (CSb de-assertion).

-Note: The HW changes the broadcasting signal and the CSR even though the SPI host system sends more than 8 beats of the SPI S[0].
-After the logic matches the received command byte with EN4B/ EX4B, the logic ignores the rest of the SPI data.
+The HW changes the broadcasting signal and the CSR even if the SPI host system sends more than the opcode byte.
+After the logic matches the received command byte with EN4B or EX4B, the rest of the transfer is ignored.

 SW may also configure the initial address mode by writing to ADDR_MODE.addr_4b_en.
 SW must not write to this CSR unless it knows the upstream host is inactive and expects initial values for the next transaction.
 After initialization (from the upstream SPI host’s perspective), it is a protocol violation for the address mode to change outside the host’s explicit commands.
 A SW request will set the ADDR_MODE.pending bit, which will remain set until HW consumes the update.
 SW will see the intended mode in ADDR_MODE.addr_4b_en until HW completes the request.
 However, SW may overwrite the requested value, so long as the SPI host is held inactive.
 The request does not complete until the SPI host completes the opcode phase of the transaction, and it will take effect for that same transaction’s address phase (if any).